google-research/football/README.md

 * `ARROW RIGHT` - run to the right.
 * `S` - short pass in the attack mode, pressure in the defense mode.
 * `A` - high pass in the attack mode, sliding in the defense mode.
-* `D` - shot in the the attack mode, team pressure in the defense mode.
+* `D` - shot in the attack mode, team pressure in the defense mode.
-* `W` - long pass in the the attack mode, goalkeeper pressure in the defense mode.
+* `W` - long pass in the attack mode, goalkeeper pressure in the defense mode.
 * `Q` - switch the active player in the defense mode.
 * `C` - dribble in the attack mode.
 * `E` - sprint.